wn9237/rest_spec/readme.md

 1. Change directory to `rest_spec` folder.
 1. Copy CSDL metadata XML file into **data** folder.
 Name it as alpha_graph.xml.
 Ignore other files in that directory.
 1. Change directory to `lib` folder
 1. Run `ruby edmx2json.rb` command to generate intermediary JSON files.
-This takes more than 30 minutes to complete.
+This takes more than 1-30 minutes (depending on the size of XML file) to complete.
 1. Run `ruby json2md.rb` command to generate intermediary JSON files.
-This takes around 10-15 minutes.
+This takes around 2-15 minutes.
 1. Find your Markdown templates in the `rest_spec/markdowns` folder.
 1. If you need to run the tool for different versions, save the markdowns/ folder content elsewhere.
 1. Copy the API/resource files to MS Graph fork local copy folders to make your edits.